-The ACLU of North Carolina and attorney Charles Johnson have filed a lawsuit against the Cleveland County Board of Education, alleging violations of the First Amendment and the Equal Access Act.
-The lawsuit was filed in the United States District Court for the Western District of North Carolina and challenges the Board’s decision to ban a student group from playing a quiz game that highlights LGBTQ+ individuals' contributions to society.
+On February 5, 2024, the ACLU of North Carolina and attorney Charles Johnson of Robins, Bradshaw & Hinson, PA filed a lawsuit against the Cleveland County Board of Education, alleging violations of the First Amendment and the Equal Access Act.
+The lawsuit was filed in the United States District Court for the Western District of North Carolina and challenged the Board’s decision to ban a student group from playing a quiz game that highlights LGBTQ+ individuals' contributions to society.
 The Board deemed the activity "indecent," while allowing other student groups, such as the Bible Club, to discuss their topics freely.

-• Unconstitutionally restricts free speech and freedom of association under the First Amendment.
+• Unconstitutionally restricts student speech in violation of the First Amendment;

-• Violates the Equal Access Act, which mandates that schools treat student groups equally regarding access to resources and opportunities.
+• Violates the Equal Access Act, which mandates schools treat all student groups equally.

 The ACLU of NC asserts that recognizing LGBTQ+ historical and cultural figures does not constitute inappropriate or indecent content and that the school district is unlawfully silencing speech based on disagreement with its message.